cendekia/cendekia-blog/_projects/autotestify-qa-app.md

 - Implementing project and sprint management module
 - Creating DTOs for project and sprint operations with validation
 - Developing REST API endpoints for projects and sprints
+- Implementing test case management module with comprehensive features
+- Creating system-wide logging module for activity tracking
+- Setting up test case statistics and reporting functionality

+With these achievements, we are well-positioned to begin work on the Integration Services phase ahead of schedule.
+This early completion of core backend functionality allows us more time to focus on the upcoming integration challenges and ensures a robust foundation for the remaining features.

-Check out our latest [Week 3 update blog post](/blogs/2025/05/07/autotestify-week3-project-sprint-management/) for detailed information about our progress.
+Check out our latest [Week 3 update blog post](/blogs/2025/05/12/autotestify-week3-test-case-logging/) for detailed information about our progress.

 ## Planned Timeline